stefman69/Minatsuki-Pro-Drums-Plus/README.md

 Then select the corresponding number for your drum controller

-For the cymbals seperated as individual xinput buttons run this script:
+For the cymbals separated as individual xinput buttons run this script:

 `python main_xinputcs.py`